People

 MSc by Research

-Will’s project, supervised by Prof Chris Jarrold and myself, is on attentional control and short-term memory.
+Will’s project, supervised by Prof Chris Jarrold and myself, is on day-by-day fluctuations in attentional control and short-term memory.

 Collaborators